ArtisanMobile/devdocs/_posts/ios/2014-05-09-event-tracking.md

 </array>
 {% endhighlight %}

+**ArtisanUITableViewDataSource** or **ArtisanUICollectionViewDataSource**

-* The 'ArtisanUITableViewwDataSource' or 'ArtisanUICollectionViewwDataSource' options will disable all proxying of your data sources.
+: The 'ArtisanUITableViewDataSource' or 'ArtisanUICollectionViewDataSource' options will disable all proxying of your data sources.
 Artisan will still collect analytics for interactions with UI elements contained within your cells, but they will not be grouped with other events on the same screen.
 It is also possible that the analytics events will not be consistent--taps on the same view at different times may result in different events.
 It will also mean that no Canvas capability will be support for UI elements within those cells.

 {% highlight xml %}
 <key>DisabledClasses</key>